Bacon, crispy sage, pumpkin, and pasta are swirled together in this easy and beautiful Easy Creamy Pumpkin Pasta!

 - While the pasta and bacon are cooking, chop the red onion, and shred the cheese.
 Measure the pumpkin and cream cheese.

 - To make the sauce, keep the pan on medium heat.
-Add the red onion, red pepper flakes, and smoked paprika, and cook for about 30 seconds, or until fragrant (don't burn red onion!).
+Add the red onion, red pepper flakes, and smoked paprika, and cook for about 30 seconds, or until fragrant (making sure not to burn the red onion!).
 Add the pumpkin puree, cream cheese, nutmeg, and reserved pasta water.
 Stir and simmer for about 5 minutes to slightly thicken.
 Lower the heat if it is boiling heavily.

 - Serve immediately and top with crumbled bacon, shredded cheese, and crumbled crispy sage.